selvesandev/flutter-ess/README.md

 * Write Code with One Language
 * Customise for different platform.
 * Build & Publish with build tools.
+* Flutter is both and SDK which build the app as well as a Dart Framework that offers a rich set of classes and widget.
+* Dart is statically typed object oriented programming.

 `brew info dart` get the dart SDK location.